openmina/openmina/docs/p2p_service.md

         /// Peer id that the offerer wants to connect to. pub target_peer_id: PeerId,
         // TODO(binier): remove host and get ip from ice candidates instead
-        /// Host name or IP of the signaling server of the offerer. pub host: Host,
+        /// Hostname or IP of the signaling server of the offerer. pub host: Host,
         /// Port of the signaling server of the offerer. pub listen_port: u16,